 Outside of dissipation of assets Illinois courts are not to consider adultery or any kind of bad behavior when dividing assets in a divorce.

 The courts “shall divide the marital property without regard to marital misconduct in just proportions” 750 ILCS 503(d)

 In reality, the judges are human and will perceive bad behavior the same way anyone would.
 That being said, judges are often very jaded as to what actually constitutes contemptible behavior.
 Garden variety adultery usually is not enough to sway a judge’s ruling.

-While adultery may be the cause of a divorce, children are purposely kept ignorant of it by the usual language included in the final documents that govern the parties’ behavior around their children.
+While adultery may be the cause of a divorce, children are purposely kept ignorant of the adultery.
+The standard language in the final documents usually forbid discussing adultery with children.

 “Neither party shall make derogatory or derisive comments about the other or any of the other’s family members. in the presence of the minor children, nor allow any other individuals to do so in the presence of the minor children.”